-The internet is a vast repository for misinformation about bedwetting causes and treatments.
+The internet is a vast repository for misinformation about bedwetting causes and bedwetting treatments.

 I sometimes think of it as a sinkhole — a giant, perilous cavity caused by the collapse of reasoning and scientific rigor!

-Unfortunately, parents who are eager to help their children get trapped in this sinkhole, and kids miss out on treatments that will help.
+Unfortunately, parents who are eager to help their children get trapped in this sinkhole, and kids miss out on treatments that will resolve their accidents for good.

-As a pediatric urologist specializing in enuresis (both bedwetting and daytime wetting), I’d like to help hoist you out of the sinkhole, so you can get you child on the path to dryness.
+As a pediatric urologist specializing in enuresis (bedwetting and daytime wetting), I’d like to help hoist you out of the sinkhole, so you can get you child on the path to dryness.

 Every day I answer parents’ questions about bedwetting, both in my Wake Forest University clinic and the private online support groups I run for parents, including a group for parents of teens with enuresis.